Gambit (Marvel Comics): X-Treme X-Men: XSE

 When Storm leads a team of X-Men in search of Destiny's diaries, the thirteen-volume Books of Truth, Gambit volunteered to join them, but Rogue — afraid that her increasingly uncontrolled powers would bring him harm — flatly refused to allow him along.
-He returned to thievery instead and was soon after framed by mutant businessman Sebastian Shaw for the death of the Australian crime lord named Viceroy.
+He returned to thievery instead and was soon after framed by mutant businessman Sebastian Shaw for the death of the Australian crime lord Viceroy.
 With the assistance of Rogue, Storm's team of X-Treme X-Men, and former Triad member Red Lotus, Gambit was able to clear his name.
-Soon after, Remy was captured and his powers were used to open a portal intended for an alien invasion of Earth led by the interdimensional warlord Khan.
+Soon after, Remy was captured, and his powers were used to open a portal intended for an alien invasion of Earth led by the interdimensional warlord Khan.

-The X-Treme team's enemy, the enhanced human named Vargas, used the invasion as a chance to attempt to kill more of Storm's team, particularly Rogue who was depicted by Destiny as slaying him.
-Rogue's attempt at rescuing and shielding Gambit got her stuck and Vargas used the opportunity to impale them both.
-Gambit was seriously wounded, but Beast's surgical skills and Rogue's pleading with Gambit on the astral plane, resulted in both surviving their ordeal.
-As they lost their mutant powers, they decided to sort out their romantic relationship by retiring from the X-Men temporarily and moving to California.
+The X-Treme team's enemy, the enhanced human Vargas, used the invasion as a chance to attempt to kill more of Storm's team, particularly Rogue, whom Destiny depicted as slaying him.
+Rogue's attempt at rescuing and shielding Gambit got her stuck, and Vargas used the opportunity to impale them both.
+Gambit was seriously wounded, but Beast's surgical skills and Rogue's pleading with Gambit on the astral plane resulted in both surviving their ordeal.
+Losing their mutant powers, they decided to sort out their romantic relationship by retiring from the X-Men temporarily and moving to California.

-Although he is powerless, Gambit later joins Storm in infiltrating the US President's Texan ranch for obtaining information on a closed-group meeting proposing worldwide policies on mutants.
+Although powerless, Gambit later joins Storm in infiltrating the US President's Texan ranch to obtain information on a closed-group meeting proposing worldwide policies on mutants.